 |Not a Preferred Rewards member||None||3%||2%||1%|

-Travel rewards programs can be tricky, but the Bank of America Travel Rewards is about as straightforward as it gets.
+Travel rewards programs can be tricky, but the Bank of America Travel Rewards card is simple.
 Cardholders earn an unlimited 1.5 points per dollar spent and can redeem those points for any travel purchase made on the card within the last 12 months.
 Since you earn points on all purchases, this is a great everyday card for aspirational travelers.

 Here are what your earnings could look like as a Preferred Rewards member.